Fahad Mustafa

 Born in Karachi, Pakistan, Mustafa is the son of veteran Sindhi actor Salahuddin Tunio.
 He began his career in the early 2000s and made his acting debut with the television series Umrao Jaan Ada (2003).
 He rose to fame with popular dramas including Main Abdul Qadir Hoon (2010), Ek Tamanna Lahasil Si (2012), Daagh (2012), Kankar (2013) and Dusri Biwi (2014).
-After a long hiatus, he made his comeback with Kabhi Main Kabhi Tum (2024), which was a success with the public.
+After a long hiatus, he made his television comeback with the romantic drama Kabhi Main Kabhi Tum (2024), which he earned him the Lux Style Award for Best Actor Popular.

 Early life

 Mustafa was born into a Sindhi family in Karachi, Pakistan.
 His father, Salahuddin Tunio, is a well-known Sindhi actor.
 Mustafa has two brothers and one sister.

 He initially enrolled in the Doctor of Pharmacy program at Baqai Medical University in Karachi, but dropped out before completing his studies.

 Mustafa has credited Indian actor Govinda for inspiring him to become an actor.

 Acting career

 Television

 Mustafa first gained recognition for his performance in Sheeshay Ka Mahal (2002).
+In an interview with Dawn, he recalled that although the serial did not perform well, his work was noticed, and he continued to be cast despite initial reservations about his appearance.
+Mustafa said that during the early 17-18 episodes he had no spoken dialogue and appeared mainly as a silent character, but the experience proved formative for his career.
+He later described how he gained confidence and recognition through the project, which eventually led to further opportunities in television.

 His critically acclaimed role in the drama Veena (2009) earned him a nomination for Best TV Actor at the Lux Style Awards.
+Initially a guest appearance, he developed his part into the title role.
+He portrayed a transgender character, a role that required filming on location in Sindh, including scenes at a Sufi shrine.
+Mustafa later described the role as challenging and noted that he deliberately limited his screen appearances, believing it would make the character more acceptable to audiences.
+Also in 2009, he featured in Aashti, playing a Bengali character and learning the Bengali language, calling it one of his favorite roles.

 His other notable television serials include Main Abdul Qadir Hoon (2010), Ek Tamanna Lahasil Si (2012), Daagh (2012), Kankar (2013) and Dusri Biwi (2014).

 Mustafa made his comeback to acting in the television industry in 2024 with Kabhi Main Kabhi Tum opposite Hania Amir, marking his comeback to television serials after nine years.